aa29zzjj/Project-2-Client-Server/README.md

 :checkered_flag:**Take a screenshot of your server console screen.
 It will show each visitor's ID, the operation requested, and the value of the variable being returned.
 On your single pdf, label this screenshot as "Project2Task4ServerConsole".**

-## Task 5 Use the IntelliJ Project Name "Project2Task5"
+## Task 5 illustrates client authentiaction using signatures.
+Name the IntelliJ project "Project2Task5".

 Before starting this task, study the three programs below.
 RSAExample.java shows how you can generate RSA keys in Java.
 ShortMessageSign.java and ShortMessageVerify.java shows you how you can sign and check the signature on very small messages.